 “You don’t look like a person with bipolar disorder?”
 Well, what exactly does a person with bipolar disorder look like?
 Do they have that far away look, drool, bump into walls, or are their faces distorted in some way?
 Individuals with bipolar disorder are male, female, children, and teens.

-“Bipolar Insights: What Does Bipolar Disorder Look Like?” * April 28, 2014: Bipolar Insights second Mountain Democrat column, written by Marcia Rose, co-founder and facilitator of Bipolar Insights, published this year.
+“Bipolar Insights: New Year Resolution” * January 26, 2014: Bipolar Insights first Mountain Democrat column of 2015, written by Marcia Rose, co-founder and facilitator of Bipolar Insights, published this year.
 The Mountain Democrat is a Northern California newspaper publication.
 Click here to read more.

 Be kept up-to-date on our education center information, seminars, and other news from Bipolar Insights.
 Privacy is important to us.
 We will not sell or give your name or email address to anyone.
 Click here to join.